jacobobryant/biffweb.com/content/docs/05-community.md

 content-type: html
 ---

 <p>This is a list of public apps and libraries that have been built by the Biff community.
-If you've made something with/for Biff, <a href="https://forum.tfos.co">post a link</a>!</p>
+If you've made something with/for Biff, send me a link.</p>
 <ul>
 <li><a href="https://github.com/momerath42/biff-plugins-auth">com.ractiveware/biff-plugins-auth</a>: "third-party auth plugins for biff; currently one monolith with optional password and invite-code support"</li>
 <li><a href="https://termsoverload.com/">Terms Overload</a>: "Ask questions about your favorite Terms and Conditions of online webpages!"</li>